shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 - Try to have all the code done before the end of Saturday.
 - Use Sunday for fighting bugs, moving content, tweaking the UI, training the charity, and getting the summary deck ready.

-  > But above all STAY ON SCHEDULE and priortize what adds the most value to the charity.
+  > But above all STAY ON SCHEDULE and prioritize what adds the most value to the charity.

 ### Outline of developer responsibilities at GiveCamp
 - **Do what is best for the charity**